-If you need any help with any type of Beam strengthening, timber repair, maintenance or other damp problems Property Repair Systems will be pleased to give you completely free, no obligation advice on 01626 336180.
-The information you need may be in the project below, if not, call them.
+If you need any help with any type of strengthening beams and joists, advice on how to strengthen joists, timber repair, maintenance or other damp problems Property Repair Systems will be pleased to give you completely free, no obligation advice on 01626 336180.
+The information you need may be in the project below, if not, call PRS.

-Property Repair Systems, who are experts in designing repairs and strength upgrades, with Structural Calculations, are happy to provide a free telephone help line for all queries regarding timber beam improvements and repair.
+Property Repair Systems, who are experts in designing repairs for beam strengthening upgrades with structural calculations, are happy to provide a free telephone help line (stated above) for all queries regarding timber beam improvements and repair.
 Click through and call them if you cannot find your answer on the site.

-Maximum head height in loft conversions, extensions, stairways, alterations and refurbishments can be gained by using smaller, strengthened timbers rather than the specifics section shown in the regulations.
-Structural loading calculations are required to alter the size of the timbers involved and these calculations can be done for you by clicking through to Property Repair Systems.
+- Alterations and Refurbishments - When it comes to loft conversions, extensions, stairways, alterations and refurbishments older and larger beams can cause issues in terms of maximum head heights.
+Regulations state that there should be a minimum head height at certain points within a property such as at the top of stairs, between head height and ceilings etc.....
+In some situations these can be gained or improved by using smaller, strengthened timbers rather than the specifics shown in the regulations or existing timbers.
+Structural loading calculations are required to alter the size of the timbers involved and these calculations can be done for you by clicking here

-A timber beam or joist can simply break, crack or split due to overloading and decay; this too can be repaired and strengthened using this technique.
-Visit Property Repair Systems to find out more.
+- Breaks, Cracks and Splits - A timber beam or joist can simply break, crack or split due to time, overloading and decay; this too can be repaired and strengthened using beam strengthening techniques.
+More information and help on this can be found here

-Cross grain breakage - partial or complete failure, usually across a defect like a knot, often caused by overloading or decay.
+- Breakage Across the Timber Gain - partial or complete failure, usually across a defect like a knot, often caused by overloading or decay

 Methods Increasing Beam Strength

 Upgrading and Repair of a Beam or Joist

 - Cut a slot or slots if required along the top of the beam that needs strengthening.
 Ensure that the depth of the cut does not exceed 30-40mm of the base